gepetobio/100-days-of-code/r1-log.md

 ### R1D29
 Today I read a bit more of [@YDKJS]((https://twitter.com/YDKJS) and had a pair programming session with a React app.
 I also refactored all my Random Quote Machine github repo and moved all my codepen versions (Vanilla JS, React and VueJS) to it.
 There was also a partial jQuery version on it which I'll have to finish.
 It's all broken...
 I'll fix these things this week.

+### R1D30
+Today I finally managed to push my Random Quote Machine versions to my [old git repo](https://goo.gl/mhpHGs).
+It's there now... let's see if I get feedbacks :P I also read a bit more of [@YDKJS]((https://twitter.com/YDKJS) and studied a bit of VueJS.